-The North Pender Island draft Housing Action Plan (Attachment 1) is based on the Islands Trust Housing Toolkit Action Plan template.
+The North Pender Island Housing Action Plan (Attachment 1) is based on the Islands Trust Housing Toolkit Action Plan template.

-The draft Housing Action Plan identifies a number of policy, regulatory, advocacy and other actions associated with five key goals intended to improve housing access and affordability on North Pender Island.
+The Plan identifies a number of policy, regulatory, advocacy and other actions associated with five key goals intended to improve housing access and affordability on North Pender Island.
 For each goal identified, there is an associated objective statement and actions.
 The five goals are: